zcakg86/neural-networks-house-prices/README.md

 ## Methods
 * H3 Index for spatial representation
-* Girvan-Newman community detection to allocate each H3 index to a community.
+* Girvan-Newman graph based community detection to allocate each H3 index to a community.
 * Community embedding layer
 * Temporal embedding layer based on YYYYMM and DD.
 * Property Attribute data